jpjh/COMPMUT_dynamics/docs/7_ControlPlots.md

 ![](7_ControlPlots_files/figure-gfm/unnamed-chunk-2-1.png)<!-- -->

-Looks good – but ideally want to relabed it and flip it around so it resembles the figure in the main manuscript.
+Looks good – but ideally want to relabel it and flip it around so it resembles the figure in the main manuscript.

 To do this, we want to rename pQBR57d0059 to pQBR57::plaCM.